 How will the student receive program services?

 Normal program services are provided during workshops and one-to-one sessions depending on the services.
-During the closure of IVC and limited access to our program staff, services will be provided via online conferencing services.
-Participants will be notified as to how to access these online services.
+Services can be provided during student’s lunch period, class time in an elective class, and after school.
+Services can also be provided via online conferencing (Zoom).
+Participants will be notified as to how to access these online services by the ETS staff.

 Why should I join ETS?